 Leave corn salad growing in the garden and harvest as needed.
-In colder winters, protect with cold frame to continue harvesting.
+In colder winters, protect with a cold frame to continue harvesting.

 Plant in rich, moist soil in a sunny area of the garden.
-Kale is another plant that tastes sweeter after a frost, and withstands temperatures down to 10 F. There are a wide variety of colors, leaves, and sizes to choose from.
+Kale is another plant that tastes sweeter after a frost and withstands temperatures down to 10 F. There are a wide variety of colors, leaves, and sizes to choose from.
 A nutritious and hardy crop.

 Blanch kale and freeze or leave in garden and harvest as needed.
-After a severe frost, harvest the rest of the crop, blanch and freeze.
+After a severe frost, harvest the rest of the crop, blanch, and freeze.

-Vates Blue Curled Kale – Compact, upright plant with frilly, blue tinted leaves.
+Vates Blue Curled Kale – Compact, upright plant with frilly, blue-tinted leaves.
 Frost tolerant. overwinters to zone 6.
 Matures in 50-80 days.